adamwulf/app-launch-guide/README.md

 No one will bother following an inactive account, so post relevant content to that account consitsently - at least once a day.
 A free [Buffer](http://bufferapp.com) account can make that super easy to manage.

-# Step 3: Define Success
+# Step 3: Your Business Model

 We're on step 3 and we still barely built anything!
 I know your inner engineer is cringing, but believe me this is good news.
 It means you haven't wasted any of your dev time on an idea that'd otherwise fail out of the gate.